SEDERS FOR YOU

 The Miracles of Passover Seder

-Our Miracles seder followed Colin Humphreys' The Miracles of Exodus: A Scientist's Discovery of the Extraordinary Natural Causes of the Biblical Stories, which shows that science can enhance our faith.
+Our Miracles Seder followed Colin Humphreys' The Miracles of Exodus: A Scientist's Discovery of the Extraordinary Natural Causes of the Biblical Stories, which shows that science can enhance our faith.
 By discovering the likely interlocking causes for the plagues, he reveals it would not make sense, for instance, if the plagues had been listed in another order.

 The author provided permission to distribute these materials for private non-profit use.
 Download the file below.
 Readings and discussion take an hour.